If Yellen is Out, What’s Next for the Fed?

 On the other hand, she’s been relatively unwilling to go well beyond what traditional policy has been in terms of undertaking some of these other kinds of policies that I’ve suggested, but she has had relatively few degrees of freedom to do that, so I would say overall, including trying to maintain financial regulation, Janet Yellen has done quite a good job, and it would be too bad, I think, if Trump did not reappoint her.

-Sharmini Peries: All right, Gerry, I thank you so much for you joining us today and look forward to doing a proper assessment of Janet Yellen’s record in the Fed.
+SHARMINI PERIES: All right, Jerry, I thank you so much for you joining us today and look forward to doing a proper assessment of Janet Yellen’s record in the Fed.
 I thank you.